ohshitgorillas/qmk_userspace/autocorrect/ac_generator/README.md

 Using `--typo-freq-threshold` is recommended for catching conjugations and other transformations, slang, etc. For example, `juts`—a form of the verb "jut" meaning to "extend out, over, or beyond the main body or line of something", but also a transposition of `just`—does not occur in `english-words` (only `jut`), but does occur in `wordfreq` with a frequency of 2.29e-7.

 ### A Note on Dictionary Size
-The QMK Autocorrect dictionary is currently limited in size to somewhere between 4,000-5,000 corrections, depending somewhat on the corrections themselves.
+The QMK Autocorrect dictionary is currently limited in size to somewhere between 4,000-5,000 corrections, depending somewhat on the corrections themselves; what fits on your keyboard may be significantly smaller (I can only get about 1,100 on mine).
 It may require some iteration to find the right combination of `--top-n`, `--max-length`, and `--adjacent-letters` to maximize the size of your personal dictionary.

 ## Command Line Arguments